-What obliquity is it that induces people.
-The other tell lies out of which they can get no pass apports. benefit?
-Are the majority of people of sciously unveracious, or are they really their one had h dupes of their senses ?
-"I said in my war no boat con all men are liars."
-Perhaps he might be were seen said it coolly and with scientific precus Perhaps it is a question of physiology nime.
-We held on than of morals.
-The human frame until then we say knowledged to be a wonderful piece of me way, botto anism.
-The Psalmist admired it, but and to speak puzzled him.
-If he had been a scientist my ale would have been able to give physiological lost his hol reasons for the opinion that there is not the I grab perfect man-no, not one.
-Scarcely app fect woman.
-It is known that two people Then Mike do not see the same thing alike, and come the boat, quently they describe it differently.
-The gaining sle do not hear the same statement alike, statement, they always repeat it with variations.
-Of the when w witnesses the eye is the least trustworth the spar to It appears to be the most subject to des still secure sions.
+What obliquity is it that induces people to tell lies out of which they can get no possible benefit?
+Are the majority of prople consciously unveracious, or are they really the dupes of their senses?
+"I said in my wrath all men are liars."
+Perhaps he might have said it coolly and with scientific precision.
+Perhaps it is a question of physiology rather than of morals.
+The human frame is acknowledged to be a wonderful piece of mechanism.
+The Psalmist admired it, but it puzzled him.
+If he had been a scientist he would have been able to give physiological reasons for the opinion that there is not one perfect man-no, not one.
+Scarcely a perfect woman.
+It is known that two people do not see the same thing alike, and cousequently they describe it differently.
+They do not hear the same statement alike, and they always repeat it with variations.
+Of all witnesses the eye is the least trustworthy.
+It appears to be the most subject to delusions.
 There is a reason for this.
-No is and the fir persons have eyes alike.
-The two eyes wover, and one head are seldom alike ; if they match " Could you color they are different in form, different in No. Ever focus.
-Not one eye in ten millions is me had someth normal perfect condition.
-The focal Back.
-This i either behind the retina or in front of the spar, ain't and the eve is either near-sighted or in kept up or sighted.
-What can be expected of such sile, but we imperfect organ in the way of correct ober salt water, vation ?
-It appears to be still worse with the y bot.
-It ear.
-It is at best a crooked organ, and nearly I seemed everything that passes through it gets mough I wa twist.
-And these two defective machine are allied with probably the most deceive little member that ever was-the tongth foward ni The effort of the tongue to put into some direit and speech the so called impressions obtained, and final eye and the ear is a ludicrous failure. or neighborhood talk knows that.
-And own another, the thumb and the fore and middle to his pl fingers (which hold the pen) become infected The suts: itution of the inflexible sixlogs phic pan for the flowing quill stael it and get thought would tend to remedy this defect But this obstacle in the way of writing of not check the tendency to prevaricate more than stattering does in the case of the tongue; and it is just as difficult for a star terer to speak the truth as for a glib to gued person.
-The consequence of this fection of the pen-fingers is that what is strictly true now and then creeps in print, People are beginning to find out physical detect, and many persons now not believe what they read in a newspan any more than if it were told them by intimate friend.
-But they read it and I peat it ; and owing to the eye defects bell spoken of, they scarcely ever repeat it as is printed.
-So we all become involved in congenies of misrepresentation. -Chart Dudley Warner, in Harper's Magazine
+No two persons have eyes alike.
+The two eyes in one head are seldom alike; if they match in color they are different in form, different in focus.
+Not one eye in ten millions is in a normal perfect condition.
+The focus is either behind the retina or in front of it, and the eve is either near-sighted or farsighted.
+What can be expected of such an imperfect organ in the way of correct observation?
+It appears to be still worse with the ear.
+It is at best a crooked organ, and nearly everything that passes through it gets a twist.
+And these two defective machines are allied with probably the most deceitful little member that ever was-the tongue.
+The effort of the tongue to put into sound and speech the so called impressions obtained through the complicated mechanism of the eye and the ear is a ludicrous failure.
+Any one who is familiar with a court of justice or neighborhood talk knows that.
+And owing to the sympathy of one part of the body with another, the thumb and the fore and middle fingers (which hold the pen) become infected.
+The surstitution of the inflexible stylographic pen for the flowing quill steel it was thought would tend to remedy this defect.
+But this obstacle in the way of writing does not check the tendency to prevaricate any more than stuttering does in the case of the tongue; and it is just as difficult for a stutterer to speak the truth as for a glib tongued person.
+The consequence of this infection of the pen fingers is that what is not strictly true now and then creeps into print.
+People are beginning to find out this physical defect, and many persons now will not believe what they read in a newspaper any more than if it were told them by an intimate friend.
+But they read it and repeat it; and owing to the eye defects before spoken of, they scarcely ever repeat it as it is printed.
+So we all become involved in a Victor Hugo, when about to make the congeries of misrepresentation.-Charles Dudley Warner, in Harper's Magazine for